AaltonenSan/CityBikeApp/backend/README.md

 ## Testing

-For the tests there is a docker-compose.test.yml file that will setup the test database and prepopulate it with some data.
+For tests there is a docker-compose.test.yml file that will setup the test database and prepopulate it with some data.

 ### First start the test database